KirrimK/graph2strat/README.md

 If you installed the compiler using opam, you can run it using `g2s <dot_input_file> [-o <python_output_file>]`.
 This will generate a file named `<dot_input_file>_g2s.py` containing the generated python file in the current folder.

-You can also specify the output file using the '-o' option, and the statemachine library will be added in the same folder.
+You can also specify the output file using the '-o' option.

 It will take files using this format:
 ```dot